grafana/grafana/docs/sources/alerting/migrating-alerts/legacy-alerting/_index.md

 - **Grafana Cloud alerts - CLI** use `mimirtool` to create and upload the same types of Prometheus-style recording and alerting rules definitions to your Grafana Cloud Metrics instance.
   Once created, you will also be able to view these rules from within the Grafana Cloud Alerting page in the GUI.
 - **Synthetic Monitoring alerts** are built on Prometheus alerts, just like in Grafana Cloud alerting.
-  You can configure [Synthetic Monitoring alerts]({{< relref "../synthetic-monitoring/synthetic-monitoring-alerting" >}}) separately using the UI in synthetic monitoring.
+  You can configure synthetic monitoring alerts separately using the UI in synthetic monitoring.
   Another option to create alerts for synthetic monitoring checks is to simply use Grafana Cloud alerting.

 Although Grafana alerts and Grafana Cloud Alerts share some common functionality, like the ability to integrate with external sources, they are two different systems that address different use cases.